Roxanne Reid - Africa Addict

 Oakhurst Olives lies at the end of a cul de sac just outside Tulbagh.
 Here the granite and sandstone soils and summer sunshine make for happy olive trees.
 The crop is hand-harvested from March to June and you can enjoy a tutored tasting in the gorgeous double-volume tasting room.

-Art in the Christo Coetzee Art Gallery
+Part of the Christo Coetzee Art Exhibition

-9. Go hiking and mountain biking
+10. Go hiking and mountain biking

 Things to do in Tulbagh: hiking and mountain biking

-Readers Restaurant in Church Street
+Find Readers Restaurant in an historic building in Church Street

 The old building that houses Readers Restaurant in Church Street dates back to the late 1700s and used to be the sick comforter’s house (he read the bible to sick people – hence the name).
-Readers has been going for around a quarter century but the menu has been revamped since it appeared on Bertus Basson’s In die Sop programme on KykNet.
-If you’re a cat lover, you’ll still recognise owner and chef Carol Collins’ obsession with them in the artworks in the bathroom nook.
+Readers has been going for around a quarter century.
+If you’re a cat lover, you’ll recognise owner and chef Carol Collins’ obsession with them in the statues outside and the artworks in the bathroom nook.

 We had tender asparagus with hollandaise as a starter then fall-off-the-bone slow-roasted springbok shank with a rich sauce and garlic mash as a lip-smacking main.
+Other menu choices include pork chops, steak and a burger.
 Although you may be tempted by malva pudding, don’t miss the trio of homemade ice cream which is an experience rather than just a dessert.
-Carol was there the night we visited and she refused to tell us beforehand what the flavours of the day were; she wanted us to taste and try to work them out.
-We found unusual and adventurous touches like balsamic vinegar (which tasted like honey), toasted sesame, even pickled ginger with a hint of wasabi.
-They were so yummy we polished them off in no time.
+The night we visited, we had unusual and adventurous touches like balsamic vinegar (which tasted like honey), toasted sesame, and pickled ginger with a hint of wasabi – all yummy.

 Restaurants in Tulbagh: Kole en Deeg

-Bacon and egg at Kole en Deeg
+Bacon and egg with a difference at Kole en Deeg

 The Olive Terrace Bistro at the Tulbagh Boutique Heritage Hotel